-Volkswagen recently reduced their 6-year/72,000 mile bumper-to-bumper warranty to 4 years/50,000 miles.
-As some small compensation for reducing its warranty, Volkswagen now includes 2 years/20,000 miles of “Carefree Maintenance.”
-This perk gives you the first two scheduled services.
+Volkswagen recently reduced its 6-year/72,000-mile bumper-to-bumper warranty to 4 years/50,000 miles for 2020 and newer models.
+As a small compensation for the reduced Volkswagen warranty, the manufacturer now includes 2 years/20,000 miles of “Carefree Maintenance.”
+This perk provides the first two scheduled services at no charge.
 The first, at 1 year/10,000 miles (whichever comes first), is an oil and oil filter change, plus brake wear inspection.
 The second, at 2 years/20,000 miles, is an oil change along with a long list of “check” items and a road test.

-The reduction in Volkswagen’s warranty coverage suggests a reason to consider buying an extended warranty for added peace of mind.
-The company offers its own Volkswagen extended warranty plans, and we also suggest taking a look at third-party warranty products.
-We studied and rated the top extended car warranties.
+The reduction in Volkswagen’s warranty coverage is one reason to consider buying an extended auto warranty for added peace of mind.
+The company offers its own Volkswagen extended warranty plans, and we'll introduce a few of the best extended car warranty companies in this article, as well.

 In this article: